The Quantization Monte Carlo method for solving radiative transport equations: Numerical tests

-We test the method on the propagation of a Marshak-type wave in an opaque medium (see \cite{marshak1958,MCCLARREN20089711} for details) which is considered a good benchmark for difficult multi-regime computations.
-We assume an ideal gas equation under the gray approximation.
-The Monte Carlo method used here is based on the Fleck and Cummings \cite{FLECK1971313} linearization.
 We use a model with two temperatures (radiative and matter)~: except mention of the contrary, the term \textit{temperature} (noted $ T_{matter} $) will indicate the matter temperature.
 This is a 1D benchmark in rod geometry (like the $S_N$ method~\cite{carlson_solution_1958} with $N=2$) with symmetry conditions on the top and bottom edges of the mesh.
 The values and units used are specified in the table \ref{tab:valeursMarshak}.
-We then solve the system of equations \eqref{eq:IMC_rod} for $t \in [t^n, t^{n+1}[$ where $I^+(t, x) = I(t, x, \mu=1)$ and $I^-(t, x) = I(t, x, \mu=1)$ and $f^n$ the Fleck factor~:
+We then solve the system of equations \eqref{eq:IMC_rod} for $t \in [t^n, t^{n+1}[$ where $I^+(t, x) = u(t, x, \omega=+1)$ and $I^-(t, x) = u(t, x, \omega=-1)$ (see equation~\eqref{eq:transport}) {\modif the coupled matter interaction equation \eqref{eq:matiere}} and $f^n$ the Fleck factor {\modif definied by \eqref{eq:fleck_beta}}~:

 We analyze the wave profile at $1ns$, $5ns$ and $10ns$ using a time step of $\Delta t = 4 \times 10^{-11} s$.
 To do this, we perform a run for the classical Monte Carlo method and a run with our method with $50$ cells and $\nobj = 200$ (target number of particles by cell); we employ the local regularization method in~\cite{laguzet2020, LAGUZET2022111373} and compare the wave intensity to check for physical consistency.